 A model might use parameters for controlling the port widths or any other configurable feature of the model.
-The Parameters Tab allows the user to add/modify/remove parameters.
+The Parameters Tab allows you to add, modify, and remove parameters.

 Parameters List

 Contains the list of parameters of the IP.
 Each entry is split in three columns: